Planning for Your Child's College Education

 Divorce or no divorce, you want your child to go to the college that is right for him or her.
 But splitting up with the child's other parent can significantly impact the options for paying tuition.

 It is important to recognize this fact early on, so that you take account of it when planning for your divorce settlement.
-At the O'Brian & Associates, we can use our many years of experience to guide you through the process of protecting your rights and planning your post-divorce finances, including the question of college tuition payments.
+At the Alpine Family Law, we can use our many years of experience to guide you through the process of protecting your rights and planning your post-divorce finances, including the question of college tuition payments.

 Give us a call today to schedule a time to talk about your specific situation with a skilled attorney.
 From our offices in Redmond Town Center, we serve clients on the Eastside and throughout Greater Seattle.